zzh-SJTU/zhe_hao_Zhang.github.io/index.md

 ## My blog

 - My private blog can be found at

 ## Skills

-- **Programming Languages:** C/C++, Python, MATLAB (ranked by proficiency)
+- **Programming Languages:** Python,C/C++, MATLAB (ranked by proficiency)
 - **Tools and Frameworks:** Git, GitHub, LATEX, PyTorch, Numpy, Scikit-learn, OpenCV.
 - **English ablility:** IELTS overall band score 7.5.

 ## Research Experience
--**Intern in [Stat NLP group](https://statnlp-research.github.io/)** -Recently, I have become a research intern in Stat NLP group, under the supervision of [Prof.Wei Lu](http://www.statnlp.org/faculty/lu_wei).
+-**Intern in [Stat NLP group](https://statnlp-research.github.io/)** -Under the supervision of [Prof.Wei Lu](http://www.statnlp.org/faculty/lu_wei).
 Recently, I am working on interpretability of transformer and attention mechanism.

 -**Class incremental learning with large doamin shift** -Existing class incremental learning method can not perform well with large domain shift within dataset.
-I am working on solve the catastrophic forgetting problem with large domain shift for the task of image classification.
+Under the supervision of [Prof.Wei Lu](https://shuaili8.github.io), I am working on solve the catastrophic forgetting problem with large domain shift for the task of image classification.

 ## Projects
 - Implement a new algorithm to solve catastrophic forgetting in the setting of class incremental learning with domain shift.